Azure/custom-script-extension-linux/README.md

 The default value is false, which means dos2unix conversion **is** executed.

-The previous version of CustomScript, Microsoft.OSTCExtensions.CustomScriptForLinux, would automatically convert DOS files to UNIX files by translating `\r\n` to `\n`.
+The previous version of RunCommand, Microsoft.OSTCExtensions.CustomScriptForLinux, would automatically convert DOS files to UNIX files by translating `\r\n` to `\n`.
 This translation still exists, and is on by default.
 This conversion is